Pig Spirit Animal Symbolism

 Symbolism of the Pig in Eastern Culture

-The pig is valued as a source of food and fat in Eastern cultures.
+The Pig is valued as a source of food and fat in Eastern cultures.
 In Chinese streets, body parts of hogs are fried, boiled, or roasted by street vendors.

-According to ancient Chinese mythology, the god of pigs is able to cure animal diseases.
+According to ancient Chinese mythology, the God of pigs is able to cure animal diseases.
 As such, this deity is routinely consulted whenever there’s an outbreak of diseases.

-The pig is the 12th sign of the Chinese zodiac.
+The Pig is the 12th sign of the Chinese zodiac.
 When this sign rules, it indicates that one needs to let go of the past and focus on the future.

-The year of the pig calls on you to take care of your family, friends, and loved ones.
-The year 2019 is a good example of the year of the pig.
+The Year of the Pig calls on you to take care of your family, friends, and loved ones.
+The year 2019 is a good example of the Year of the Pig.

-Pork was a very important meal.
+The pork was a very important meal.
 It would be taken during special occasions as a special meal.
 It was a delicacy that was valued in many homes.

 What’s the Meaning of the Pig Spirit Animal?